Real Estate Services & Strategies

 Real estate responsibilities

-- Section 2.01: Responsibilities of Campus Real Estate Departments
+- Section 2.01: Responsibilities of Campus and Laboratory Real Estate Departments

 - Section 2.02: Responsibilities of Real Estate Services Group